robotoworks/mechanoid/docs/source/ops/index.rst

 .. code-block:: java

-   MoviesServiceBridge service = MoviesServiceBridge.getInstance();
+   Intent operationIntent = AddMovieOperation.newIntent("The Godfather", "Movie about gangstas.", 1972);

-   int id = service.executeAddMovieOperation("The Godfather", "Movie about gangstas.", 1972);
+   int id = Ops.execute(operationIntent);

 The following sections describe the syntax of the DSL, and how we can use the generated |opsvc| API.